 - The right to take part in teaching and/or supervision only applies to the course date to which the student has been admitted and registered on.

 - If there are special reasons, the student may take part in course components that require compulsory attendance at a later date.
 For more information on this, please refer to the regulations for education at Bachelor's and Master's level.

 Additional informationField exercises will be one day excursions at bicycle distance from Uppsala.
 Participants are recommended to have knowledge equivalent to at least 7.5 credits of general or inorganic chemistry, and have knowledge of chemical equilibrium and especially acid-base equilibria.
 It is an advantage if course participants have studied basic statistics, but not a requirement.

 Department of Soil and Environment

 Determined by: Programnämnden för utbildning inom naturresurser och jordbruk (PN - NJ)

 There are no Grading criteria posted for this course

-The course is offered as an independent course: Yes The course is offered as a programme course: Biology and Environmental Science - Bachelor´s Programme Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 19027 SEK Cycle: Bachelor’s level
+The course is offered as an independent course: Yes The course is offered as a programme course: EnvEuro - European Master in Environmental Science Soil and Water Management - Master´s Programme Soil, Water and Environment – Master´s Programme Tuition fee: Tuition fee only for non-EU/EEA/Switzerland citizens: 38054 SEK Cycle: Master’s level

-Subject: Biology Environmental scienceCourse code: MX0133 Application code: SLU-30156 Location: Uppsala Distance course: No Language: Swedish Responsible department: Department of Aquatic Sciences and Assessment Pace: 100%
+Subject: Environmental scienceCourse code: MX0152 Application code: SLU-40045 Location: Uppsala Distance course: No Language: English Responsible department: Department of Aquatic Sciences and Assessment Pace: 100%